 1. Rubber bar held in involved (right) hand in maximum wrist flexion.

-2. Other end of rubber bar grasped by noninvolved (left) hand.
+2. The other end of rubber bar grasped by noninvolved (left) hand.

 3. Rubber bar twisted by flexing the noninvolved wrist while holding the involved wrist in flexion.

-4. Arms brought in front of body with elbows in extension while maintaining twist in rubber bar by holding with noninvolved wrist in full flexion and the involved wrist in full flexion.
+4. Arms brought in front of body with the elbows in extension while maintaining twist in rubber bar by holding with the noninvolved wrist in full flexion and the involved wrist in full flexion.

-5. Rubber bar slowly untwisted by allowing involved wrist to move into extension, slowly, approximately a five second release.
+5. Rubber bar slowly untwisted by allowing the involved wrist to move into extension, slowly, approximately a five-second release.